isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-dead-bed-bugs.markdown

 [bed bugs are tiny, and they move very fast](https://pestpolicy.com/how-do-bed-bugs-spread/) , which means spotting them will be hard.
 Therefore, you need to start looking for other signs that your house is bed bug-infested.
 Start by looking for the signs of feces.
 You will find these around the bed frames and mattresses and in other areas that bed bugs like to use for hiding.
-If you see things that look like small, dark, spots, then you shall have found them.
-The other [signs that you might have bed bugs](https://pestpolicy.com/can-bed-bugs-live-in-your-skin/) in the house are tiny red spots on your bedsheets.
+If you see things that look like small, dark, spots, then you shall have found them.Â The other [signs that you might have bed bugs](https://pestpolicy.com/can-bed-bugs-live-in-your-skin/) in the house are tiny red spots on your bedsheets.
 This can happen when you